Popular search terms:

 • Current school records

 Once you have successfully verified your identity, the IRS will continue processing your tax return.
-It may take up to 9 weeks for you to receive your refund plus any applicable interest, or apply the overpayment to next year’s estimated tax.
+It may take up to nine weeks for you to receive your refund plus any applicable interest, or apply the overpayment to next year’s estimated tax.
 You can visit Where’s My Refund? on irs.gov or on the IRS2Go mobile app after two – three weeks from verifying your identity.
-However, if there are other issues, you may receive a notice asking for more information and this may delay your refund.

 Where can I get additional help?